Yapen rain forests: Flora

 Ultramafic rocks contain concentrations of metals which are toxic to many plants, and the ultramafic outcrops host unique plant communities adapted to ultramafic soils.

 Fauna

 The ecoregion is home to 37 mammal species.
 Two limited-range species are shared with the Biak–Numfoor rain forests ecoregion, which covers the islands north of Yapen: the Japen rat (Rattus jobiensis) is found on Yapen and the islands of Biak and Supiori, and the Geelvink Bay flying fox (Pteropus pohlei), a fruit bat, is found on Yapen and the islands of Numfor and Rani.

 147 bird species live in the ecoregion.
 There are no strictly endemic bird species.
 About 120 species live in the lowlands, and 26 species live in the uplands.
 The montane forests are home to the Green-backed robin (Pachycephalopsis hattamensis), which also lives in New Guinea's Central and Vogelkop highlands.
+The island's largest bird is the Northern cassowary (Casuarius unappendiculatus).

 Protected areas

 48.31% of the ecoregion is in protected areas.
 Yapen Tengah Nature Reserve is the largest protected area in the ecoregion, covering 590.0 km2 in the center of the island.